-Double Glass Safety Barrier

-Ortal's double glass safety barrier consists of two layers of glass with an opening/gap space between them.
-Underneath the opening, are a series of small fans that circulate air from the room between the glass layers.
-The air assists to cool the outer glass layer to regulation safe temperature 172°F or lower.
+Double Glass Barrier Ortal's double glass barrier consists of two layers of glass with a gap space between them.
+Underneath the gap, are a series of small fans that circulate air from the room between the glass layers.
+The air assists to cool the outer glass layer to regulation temperature 172°F or lower.

+The heat travels up into the fireplace chase through openings on the top of the firebox, and then moves out into the room through the heat release.
 The fans need air from the room where the fireplace is located or from an alternate interior space.
 This requires an air intake, opening, below the fireplace to allow air to the fans.
+Note: Double glass does reduce the radiant heat Double glass has a classic clean, frameless look for both single and multi-sided fireplace.